Evana13G/RAPDR_babble/README.md

         source devel/setup.bash

 #### Run instructions

+To run the code, use the following:

 Each of the following should be run in a separate terminal window:

+1. Launch baxter sim:

+        roslaunch baxter_gazebo baxter_world.launch

+2. Spawn RAPDR Nodes:

+        roslaunch agent RAPDR.launch

+3. Call the brain service:

+        rosservice call /brain_srv [tab complete for args]

+#### DEVELOPMENT Run instructions
+[FOR DEVELOPMENT MODE] Each of the following should be run in a separate terminal window:

 1. Launch baxter sim: